 Summer Camps

-The South Carolina State Museum in Columbia is excited to offer a fun and engaging summer of camps for ages 6 – 11 sponsored by AFLAC!
-These week-long camps focus on a different subject each day including natural history, astronomy, art, S.T.E.A.M and more.
-Camps are available all summer long in June, July and August.
+The South Carolina State Museum in Columbia is excited to offer a fun and engaging summer of camps for ages 6 – 12 sponsored by AFLAC!
+These week-long camps focus on a different subject each week including astronomy, art, S.T.E.A.M, robotics, and more.
+Camps are available in June and July!

 Presented By: